Articles contain affiliate links. For more information on affiliate links, click here

 Here’s an excellent example of someone I knew that did this correctly.

-I had a new grad in Neuro ICU.
+I was precepting a new graduate in the neuro ICU.
 I was impressed with her because even though she wasn’t perfect, she focused on improving every shift.
-She had to give Mannitol one day and was not familiar with it.
-She went through the motions and gave the patient the meds and then that night went home and read a bunch on Mannitol.
+She had to give mannitol one day and was not familiar with it.
+She went through the motions and safely gave the patient the meds.
+That night, she went home and read up on mannitol – without being asked to do so.
 She didn’t have time during the shift to learn about what this medication is, but at home, she read about it so that she’d understand more when she had to give it to another patient.

 When you go into the ICU with the correct attitude and invest in learning while you are at home, you will thrive as a new ICU nurse.
 Give yourself grace – this is one of the most overwhelming places to start a new job.